GPTAlchemist/GPT_Agronomy_Protocol/README.md

 - If multiple incident types, ask for primary
 ```

-### ❌ Reaper Verdict (Before Fix)
+### ❌ Reaper Verdict (Pre-Fix)

-> "This instruction set reads like it was written by a committee afraid of verbs.
-Your tone is 'alert' but your logic sleeps in.
-Rewrite the behavior block like it means something."
+> "This reads like it was written by a risk committee afraid of verbs.
+Your tone says ‘alert’ but your logic is napping.
+Rewrite it like a tactician, not a toaster."

 ---

-## 👥 Who It's For
+## 👥 Who It’s For

-* GPT developers needing durable logic layers
+- GPT builders who want something that won’t die in prod
-* AI ops teams managing internal GPT workflows
+- AI ops teams sick of handholding fragile agents
-* Toolsmiths building composable instruction libraries
+- Toolmakers engineering modular prompt systems

 ---

 ## 🧠 Why It Works

-Most prompt tools suggest.
-This protocol enforces.
-Alchemist makes it valid.
-Reaper makes it unbreakable.
-Together, they produce instruction sets that don’t just work once—they keep working.
+Most prompt kits suggest.
+This one enforces.

+**Alchemist** makes it valid. **Reaper** makes it unbreakable.
+Together they hammer out instruction sets that survive.

 ---

-## 🔁 Final Note
+## 🔁 Final Word

 You're not writing prompts.
-You're farming GPTs for war.
+You're training GPTs to survive warzones.

----

-## Disclaimer

-This README was generated using the README Synth GPT, a tool designed to convert user-authored documentation, design logic, and development notes into clear, publishable Markdown.
-All ideas, descriptions, and feature logic originated from the creator of this tool.
-README Synth GPT structured, refined, and formatted the content—but it did not invent the product, its claims, or its language.
-For full transparency on how this system works, see the GitHub project: [README Synth GPT →](https://github.com/GPTAlchemist/README-Synth)

 ---